Pompeii or Herculaneum – Which Archaeological site should you visit?

 MAIN DIFFERENCES:

-• Herculaneum is small and can be seen in a few hours while Pompeii is much larger and requires a half day or ideally a full day to explore.
+• SIZE: Herculaneum is small and can be seen in a few hours while Pompeii is much larger and requires a half day or ideally a full day to explore.

-• Herculaneum focuses more on the infrastructure and architecture of the ancient Roman city while Pompeii offers the same experience with the added bonus of being able to view artifacts recovered from archaeological digs through the years.
+• FOCUS: Herculaneum focuses more on the infrastructure and architecture of the ancient Roman city while Pompeii offers the same experience with the added bonus of being able to view artifacts recovered from archaeological digs through the years.

 pompeii